laurenchen0631/English-Learning/category/common_tranisition.md

 	- John is the best student in his class.
 In other words, he is better than any other student in his class.
 	- You are still very young, Tom.
 To put it another way, you do not have any idea about what you are getting into.
 	- Plants rely on photosynthesis.
 To put it another way, they will die without the sun
++ in a/one sense 在某種意義上
+	- in a sense, behaviour cannot develop independently of the environment
+	- In one sense, however, Brazil's new status signified the substitution of one dependence for another.
++ in effect 大抵上(就像)
+	- What I need to do, in effect, is stop seeing my life as a canvas to fill, and start seeing it more as a block of marble to chip away at and shape something out of.
+	- Indeed, the transfer of the court in effect signified achievement of Brazilian independence.
 - put simply == in brief == in a few words == in short 簡而言之
 	- Put simply, it was an offer we couldn’t refuse.
 	- he is, in brief, the embodiment of evil